darafferty/rapthor/docs/source/installation.rst

 Downloading and installing
 --------------------------

-Instructions for downloading and installing rapthor on other systems are available on the rapthor GitHub page at https://github.com/darafferty/rapthor.
+Instructions for downloading and installing Rapthor are available on the Rapthor GitHub page at https://github.com/darafferty/rapthor.